The First “Written” Recipe

-This is our philosophy too at Simply Splendid Food as we also strive towards healthy eating.
+This is our philosophy at Simply Splendid Food as we strive towards healthy eating.

 Julia Child was most likely the first American female to graduate from the prestigious French Cordon Bleu cooking school.
 The Cordon Bleu boasts of having the highest level of culinary experts to train young chefs and foodies alike.
-Even though they have their roots in France, you can now find a “Cordon Bleu Cooking School almost anywhere around the world.
-Cordon Bleu culinary schools are now found in countries such as Peru and Australia.
+Even though they have their roots in France, you can now find a “Cordon Bleu Culinary Schools almost anywhere around the world in countries such as Peru and Australia.
 Their reach is far and wide.

-Some recipes come by accident when you have to improvise or experimenting with different flavours.
-Sometimes great new creations (recipes) are in the making when you allow yourself to take a chance.
+Some recipes come by accident when you have to improvise or you can experiment with different flavours.
+Great new creations (recipes) are in the making when you allow yourself to take a chance.